organisciak/dissertation/document/3_typology.md

 First, crowdsourcing is distinguished by how work is collaborated on: in an integrative or selective manner.
 Secondly, the type of work that is performed is faceted into routine, complex, and creative tasks.
 @vukovic_towards_2010 take yet another frame, of business-centric crowdsourcing uses.
-Crowd type, incentives, quality assurance,government and legal, and social factors play into a parsing of crowdsourcing in this scope.
+Crowd type, incentives, quality assurance, government and legal, and social factors play into a parsing of crowdsourcing in this scope.
 Finally, @rouse_preliminary_2010 propose a taxonomy based on the nature of the crowdsourcing, focusing on capabilities (simple, moderate, sophisticated), benefits (community, individual, or mixed), and motivation.
 Their hierarchical taxonomy notes motivations relative to the other two conditions.